orbisgis/doc.orbisgis.org/docs/users/cartography.rst

 Compose & export maps
 -------------------------------------------

-With the `Map Composer`_ plugin, user can compose maps.
-This interface gives users the opportunity to add text, orientation, scale, \... and to export the result in .pdf or image files.
+With the `Map Composer`_ plugin, user can create map layouts.
+A map layout is a collection of map elements organized on a page and designed for map printing.
+With The Map Composer you can add map elements such as text, orientation, scale.
+Once you have completed a map layout, you can print it or export it into .pdf or image files.

 A detailled documentation is provided `HERE`_.

 .. _Map Composer: https://github.com/orbisgis/orbisgis-official-plugins/tree/master/mapComposer
 .. _HERE: https://github.com/orbisgis/orbisgis-official-plugins/tree/master/mapComposer